Latest posts by Aran Davies (see all)

-- DApps using secure blockchain networks, digital signatures can assure consumers about their purchases.
+- DApps using secure blockchain networks, and digital signatures can assure consumers about their purchases.

-I have examined this topic further in my article “How to create a secure in eSports app purchase / payment system using blockchain”.
+I have examined this topic further in my article “How to create a secure eSports app purchase/payment system using blockchain”.

 6. Greater autonomy for players

 Match-fixing is a challenge in the eSports space.
 Managers pressurize players to lose games on purpose.
 It costs vast sums of money to set up tournaments, therefore, players have a high dependency on organizers and managers.
 Blockchain can give greater control to players, as follows:

 - It reduces the cost of running an eSports platform.